Killer Whale vs Great White Shark

 Offensively, the shark has massive jaws and is able to move in bursts of great speed.
 It is a powerful creature, but not as strong as the killer whale as it is smaller.
 Its endurance also isn't as high, but that shouldn't matter in this type of fight.

-Defensively, the shark is incredibly difficult to kill (more so orca.)
+Defensively, the shark is incredibly difficult to kill (more so than even the orca.)
 Its hide is also very tough, giving it a sort of armor plating.
 Unlike the marine mammals that a lot of orcas like to hunt, the great white does not have to breathe and can dive deeper into the water than the orcas can.
 If attack, it may be able to escape into the depths of the ocean.

 The shark has an additional sense that allows it to sense the electromagnetic field around organisms.
 This means that the orca won't be able to sneak up on it; likewise, it cannot sneak up on the killer whale.